defano/studiomix-xfcn/README.md

 Parameter | Description
 ----------|------------
-`Chan` | Contains a channel identifier equal to `Chan1`, `Chan2` or `Beat`”
+`Chan` | Contains a channel identifier equal to `Chan1`, `Chan2` or `Beat`"

 __EXAMPLE:__

 Determine if the sound playing on channel 1 has finished

 ```
-Get StudioMix(“ISDONE”,”Chan1”)
+Get StudioMix("ISDONE","Chan1")
 ```

 ----

-#### MASTERVOL
+### MASTERVOL

 Allows control of the Macintosh’s master volume.
 Changing the value of `MASTERVOL` changes the volume of all StudioMix channels, the alert sound and any other sounds currently playing.
-This has the same effect as changing the volume in the “Sound” control panel.
+This has the same effect as changing the volume in the "Sound" control panel.

 ```
 StudioMix(MASTERVOL,VolLevel)